peterkush/python-IP2/README.md

 peter kung'u

 ## Description
-The app enables users to see news sources and articles.
-The link to live site is
+The Modern Post is a simple Flask app that collects news articles from all around the world.
+On the homepage, a user can see various curated headlines from many news sources, and can also pick from the news outlet of their choice.
+All this is made possible by consuming the News API

 ## Setup and installation
-clone or download and unzip the repository from github cd into the project folder and open in text editor create the virtual environment by running python3 -m venv  virtual Activate the virtual environment by running source virtual/bin/activate install flask by running pip install flask run python3 run.py to launch the program
+ ~ clone or download and unzip the repository from https://github.com/peterkush/python-IP2

+~ cd into the project folder and open in text editor

-Support and contact details
-pkungu004@gmail.com
+~ create the virtual environment by running (python3 -m venv  virtual)

+~Activate the virtual environment by running (source virtual/bin/activate)

+~ install flask by running (pip install flask)
+~ run python3 run.py to launch the program
+~ follow the link provided after running the app at the terminal

+## known issues

+Due to routing the app doesn't display the 404 pages
 ## Technologies used
 . python
 . pip